helm/charts/stable/prometheus-to-sd/README.md

 ## Configuration

-The following tables lists the configurable parameters of the Redis chart and their default values.
+The following tables lists the configurable parameters and their default values.

 | Parameter                             | Description                           | Default                                                   |
 | --------------------------            | ------------------------------------- | --------------------------------------------------------- |